Comparing Medicare Supplement (Medigap) vs Medicare Advantage

 Part D Inclusion

-Nearly 80% of the Medicare Advantage plans available have the Part D coverage included at no additional charge as an option for coverage (as of 2017).
+Nearly 80% of the Medicare Advantage plans available have the Part D coverage included at no additional charge as an option for coverage.
 By including your Part D coverage with the Medicare Advantage (MAPD), you can keep your monthly premium lower.
 However, in most cases, drug co-pays under the Medicare Advantage plans are higher and out of pocket costs are higher than with standalone Part D drug plans.
 Be sure to compare drug costs both ways to ensure you are indeed saving money on your drug coverage under a Medicare Advantage plan.

 All Coverage From One Provider